SimioLLC/.github/profile/README.md

 * [BeepStep](https://github.com/SimioLLC/BeepStep) - Simplest of all user-defined steps; it just beeps!
 * [CustomCalculationSteps](https://github.com/SimioLLC/CustomCalculationSteps) - Samples using Custom Steps to interact with Simio at run-time
 * [DbWriteMultipleRows](https://github.com/SimioLLC/DbWriteMultipleRows) - This repository show user steps and element used to read and write data to a database using a Simio Output Table
-* [EmulatingWorldTime](https://github.com/SimioLLC/EmulatingWorldTime) - Demonstrates how Simio can be customized to run in world/real time and communicate with an external device
 * [MqttSteps](https://github.com/SimioLLC/MqttSteps) - UserDefined Steps form MQTT actions (Publish, Subscribe, RPC)
 * [MQTTSync](https://github.com/SimioLLC/MQTTSync) - Runtime integration with MQTT
 * [NotifyExternalStep](https://github.com/SimioLLC/NotifyExternalStep) - A Process Step to notify something external to Simio and optionally stop.
 Used when running Experiments headless.